-To design a successful survey, it’s a good idea to use similar font types, font sizes and colours throughout your survey.
-Some survey builders will let you choose a pre-designed theme, so that most of the work is done for you.
+To design a successful survey, it’s a good idea to use similar font types, font sizes, and colours throughout your survey.
+Some survey builders, like the one in Wired Plus, will let you choose a pre-designed theme so that most of the work is done for you.

 7. Check your survey

 Completing a checklist for your survey is essential in ensuring that you have created an effective, successful survey.
 Use it to make sure that you haven’t forgotten anything and that you have included all of the questions that you wanted to ask.